jakeweatherhead/jakeweatherhead/README.md

-Ruby on Rails developer at EPI-USE Labs.
+Ruby on Rails and JS developer at EPI-USE Labs.